happy-hamster/frontend/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Start Angular with PWA in Production Environment
-ng serve --prod is not working because the ServiceWorker for the PWA ist not working without a web server.
-Try "npm run start:prod".
+`# ng serve --prod` is not working because the ServiceWorker for the PWA ist not working without a web server.
+Try `npm run start:prod`.

 # Start developing
 This is a Tutorial how to start developing the HappyHamster Frontend.